Assalaam-o-Alaikom (Peace be on you)

 1. Handmade Flowers.
 The purple and green ones use this technique.

 2. Versatile Mini Clip Hair Flowers.
 It is only different than the above in that all petals are more or less equal in size.
-These are the fuchsia ones.
+These are the fuchsia ones.3.
+Ruffled Satin Fabric Flowers.
+The ones in yellow, orange and light pink.
+These use a strip of satin ribbon to make the flower.

 All these look really pretty in action.
 Great accessories for little girls.
 I may make many more yet.